ninabarzh/broomstick/content/posts/zero-sum-game.md

 In *The Hunger Games*, twenty-four children are forced to kill each other while the elites applaud.
 It was sold as dystopian fiction.
 The trouble is, [it is looking more like current affairs with every passing news cycle]({{< relref "posts/hunger-games.md" >}}).
-The real world, too, is structured like a zero-sum game, where one person's gain must be another's loss.
+The real world, too, is structured like a zero-sum game, where one person's gain is another's loss.
 There are no mutual wins here, only trade-offs, casualties, and very profitable illusions.

 This article contends that global power operates not unlike the Capitol’s arena: a ritualised battleground in which marginalised regions, Gaza, the Congo, Yemen, Ukraine, are sacrificed to maintain the illusion of order and the comfort